All

 Wireless network

-A wireless network works over your Internet Service Provider’s (ISP) router to broadcast a Wi-Fi signal that connects your devices to the internet.
-Wi-Fi networks give you the added benefit of having no network cables between your devices and your router.
+A wireless network uses your Internet Service Provider’s (ISP) router to transmit a Wi-Fi signal that connects your devices to the internet.
+Wi-Fi eliminates the need for physical cables between your devices and your router, offering greater flexibility.

 To ensure a stable wireless connection, it’s recommended to have the following specifications: